Refining the arithmetical hierarchy of classical principles: Introduction

 Motivated from them, we study the interrelations between various principles from the previous research and the related principles comprehensively in the context of $\HA$.
 In particular, we investigate principles more finely and more systematically than ever before.
 Such a fine-grained analysis reveals a more detailed hierarchical structure which the logical principles have.
-In addition to the principles dealt with in \cite{ABHK}, we deal with de Morgan's law ${\bf DML}$, the (contrapositive) collection principle ${\bf COLL}$ and the constant domain axiom ${\bf CD}$ systematically.
+In addition to the principles dealt with in \cite{ABHK}, we deal with de Morgan's law ${\bf DML}$, the (contrapositive) collection principle ${\bf COLL^{cp}}$ and the constant domain axiom ${\bf CD}$ systematically.
 Among many other things, we show that $\DNE{(\Pi_k \lor \Pi_k)}$, $\DML{\Sigma_k}$ with respect to duals (which is $\Sigma_k$-${\bf LLPO}$ in \cite{ABHK}), $\DML{\Sigma_k} + \DNE{\Sigma_{k-1}}$, $\COLL{\Pi_k}$ and $\CD{(\Pi_k, \Pi_k)}$ are pairwise equivalent over $\HA$ for all natural numbers $k$ greater than $0$ (see Corollary \ref{cor:MC}).

 The structure of the paper is as follows.
 In Section \ref{section:dual}, we extract and investigate the principles concerning duals $\varphi^\bot$ (which are prenex formulas classically equivalent to $\neg \varphi$) of prenex formulas $\varphi$.
 In Section \ref{section:LEM}, we investigate variants of ${\bf LEM}$.
 Section \ref{section:DML} is devoted to investigate several variations of ${\bf DML}$.
 In particular, ${\bf LEM}$ for negated formulas is shown to be a variation of ${\bf DML}$.
 In Section \ref{section:DNE}, we investigate variants of ${\bf DNE}$.
 In particular, ${\bf DML}$ is shown to be a variation of ${\bf DNE}$.
 Finally, we investigate ${\bf CD}$ in Section \ref{section:CD}.
+The results established in this paper are summarized in Section \ref{section:rem}, to which we refer the reader who merely wants to consult the results.